String quartet: Variations of string quartet

 Further expansions have also produced works such as the String octet by Mendelssohn, consisting of the equivalent of two string quartets.
 Notably, Schoenberg included a soprano in the last two movements of his second string quartet, composed in 1908.
 Adding a voice has since been done by Milhaud, Ginastera, Ferneyhough, Davies, İlhan Mimaroğlu and many others.
 Another variation on the traditional string quartet is the electric string quartet with players performing on electric instruments.

 Notable string quartets

-Some of the most notable works for string quartet include:
+Notable works for string quartet include: